 Invasiveness of Kudzu

 Kudzu spreads primarily through runners, rhizomes, and vines, though it can also be dispersed through seeds.
-An established kudzu plant can add up to 1 foot in length per day and overgrows anything in its way, blocking sunlight and depriving nearby plants of water and nutrients until they die.
+Kudzu overgrows anything in its way, blocking sunlight and depriving nearby plants of water and nutrients until they die.
 It girdles tree trunks and can break branches and whole trees due to its immense weight.

-Kudzu develops a huge taproot up to 6 feet long, which alone can weigh close to 400 pounds.
-The vine is mainly found on non-cultivated land such as in abandoned fields, ditches, and along roadsides.
-However, that does not mean it won't pop up in your yard, especially in larger properties with open space or woods.
+Kudzu develops a huge tuberous taproot up to 13 feet long, which alone can weigh close to 400 pounds.
+The vine is mainly found on non-cultivated land such as abandoned fields, ditches, and along roadsides, and in open space or woods.

 Unfortunately, there aren't any quick or easy ways to get rid of kudzu—that is, unless you keep goats or sheep on your property, as they love to eat the vine.
 Most herbicides, including those with glyphosate as the active ingredient (Roundup), have a limited effect on the plant, and only when it's fairly small.
 Kudzu is also fire-resistant, so burning the roots will only weaken the plant, not eradicate it.
 There are two different mechanical ways to tackling a kudzu infestation—above ground and below ground—and both require diligence and persistence.